Introduction

 Required notes are template-specific mandatory selections that ensure consistent information capture:

-Two Types Available:
+Three Types Available:

 Adding Required Notes